7Block Labs

 Executive takeaway

-• Commission on staking rewards (sometimes split between consensus and execution/MEV on Ethereum).
+• Staking rewards commissions (which can get divided between consensus and execution/MEV on Ethereum).

-• Optional risk and performance add‑ons: MEV relays or smoothing pools, slashing insurance, DVT clusters, dedicated bandwidth, and standby hardware.
+• Extra options for risk and performance: MEV relays or smoothing pools, slashing insurance, DVT clusters, dedicated bandwidth, and backup hardware.

-These levers are transparent enough today that you can forecast a two‑year P&L with scenario bounds, provided you anchor to the chain’s reward math, validator queue mechanics, and the provider’s exact fee base (what rewards they do—and do not—take commission on). (ethereum.org)
+These levers are clear enough right now that you can predict a two-year P&L with some scenario ranges, as long as you base it on the chain’s reward calculations, the validator queue details, and the provider's specific fee structure (which rewards they actually take a cut from and which ones they don’t). (ethereum.org)

 How hosts actually price validator incentives (2025 landscape)